GhostInTheToast/HoneypotWatcherDiscordBot/README.md

 When a non-whitelisted user posts in the target channel:

 1. **Message Deletion** - User's message is immediately deleted
+2. **NUCLEAR BAN** - User is permanently banned from the server
+3. **COMPLETE PURGE** - ALL user messages from ALL channels in past 24 hours are deleted
-2. **Log Channel Response** - Bot sends elimination message to log channel
+4. **Log Channel Response** - Bot sends elimination message to log channel
-3. **GIF Response** - Itachi Sharingan GIF is sent to log channel
+5. **GIF Response** - Itachi Sharingan GIF is sent to log channel
-4. **Activity Logging** - Detailed log entry with user info and message content
+6. **Nuclear Logging** - Detailed log entry with ban status and purge count

 ### Special Role Handling